Chapter IV. Faculty Development

 Seaver College encourages research and scholarly activities of the highest possible quality across the academic disciplines.
 Faculty members are evaluated in part (25%) by the Rank, Tenure, and Promotion Committee on their ability to demonstrate creative and productive work through published research and other scholarly activities (refer to the Rank, Tenure, and Promotion Handbook).

-Faculty members shall perform all research or research related activities in accordance with federal and state law, University and School policies, and ethics codes that apply to the researcher or to the person’s research.
+Faculty members shall perform all research or research-related activities in accordance with federal and state law, University and School policies, and ethics codes that apply to the researcher or to the person’s research.
 The University has adopted policies that specifically govern faculty research, including, for example, research involving human or animal subjects and research funded by certain governmental agencies.
 Pepperdine faculty members and researchers are subject to the research policies, are responsible for knowing the provisions of the policies, and are responsible for ensuring that they comply with the policies and that others working with or for them, including students, comply with the policies.
-The complete text of the policies is available on the Pepperdine University website www.pepperdine.edu/about/administration/provost/policies.

 As resources permit, the University provides space, funds, and facilities for faculty research programs.
 Faculty members are encouraged to seek internal support for research through the sabbatical leave process and by applying for internal funding from the Seaver Research Council.
 Furthermore, faculty members are encouraged to make use of the time during the summer months (late April through mid-August) to conduct scholarly work and to engage in programs of faculty development administered by the Seaver Dean’s Office.